SMUnlimited/AMAI/README.md

 There will also be language selection dialogs to change the language of dialogs and AI chat messages.

-To *disable* the commander do not install in the first place or run the `DisableCommander.bat "C:\mymap.w3m"` script afterwards.
+To *disable* the commander pass the correct option to the install scripts in the first place or run the `DisableCommander.bat "C:\mymap.w3m"` script afterwards.

 You must disable the commander if you want to play on custom melee maps.